mffiedler/svt-case-doc/learn/prometheus.md

 ```

 Make `redhat` as a cluster admin.
 With browser, open `https://prometheus-openshift-metrics.apps.0206-hl6.qe.rhcloud.com` and login with `redhat`.
+Then have fun with [prometheus queries](https://github.com/hongkailiu/svt-case-doc/blob/master/learn/prometheus.md).

 ### Uninstallation